 The Welding Technology program offers students a modular based curriculum in one- or two-year format including technical courses in structural and pipe welding, pipe fitting and blueprint reading and drafting.
-The welding certificate offers training in basic and pipe welding techniques utilizing the shielded metal arc welding process.
-Second year students enroll in Advanced Welding and receive training in GMAW, GTAW, and pipe fabrication.
+The Pipe Welding Certificate offers training in basic and pipe welding techniques utilizing the shielded metal arc welding process.
+Second-year students enroll in advanced welding and receive training in GMAW, GTAW, and pipe fabrication.